louaii/Terraform-Linux-AD/README.md

 ## 📌 Goals

-* Build a realistic corporate IT environment **fully automated with Terraform**.
+* Build a realistic corporate IT environment **fully automated with Terraform and Ansible**.
 * Simulate an on-premise-style network in AWS **at zero or minimal cost**.
-* Include a domain controller, management server, and monitoring server.
+* Include a domain controller, bastion host, and optional monitoring server.
-* Provide a clean design that can be easily extended.
+* Provide a clean, modular design that can be easily extended.

 ---